Welcome to the Civil & Environmental Engineering Program at

 Example of our graduates employers are: City and regional engineering departments, state agencies such as the California department of transportation, California water board, EPA, departments of natural resources, Barry Swanson Builders.
 BFK Engineers, Charles Davidson Co., City of San Jose Public Works, Hatch Mott MacDonald, Mark Thomas & ASSOCIATES, Pakpour consulting Group, Santa Clara Water District, Schaff & Wheeler, URS Corporation, West Valley Construction, etc, etc

-The undergraduate program accredited by the Accreditation Board for Engineering and Technology-ABET (www.abet.org).
+The undergraduate program is accredited by the Accreditation Board for Engineering and Technology-ABET (www.abet.org).